Photonic topological insulators induced by non-Hermitian disorders in a coupled-cavity array: Appendix A: Hidden PT symmetry

-\emph{Hidden PT symmetry.---}As we mentioned in the main text, the system obeys a hidden PT symmetry.
+{A\arabic{figure}} {A\arabic{equation}} As we mentioned in the main text, the system obeys a hidden PT symmetry.
 To see this, we first apply a unitary rotation in the sublattice space $c_n\rightarrow \widetilde{c} _n=\exp(i\frac{\pi}{4}\sigma^x) c_n$, and rewrite the Hamiltonian as

 Then, we define the parity and time-reversal operators in the basis $ \widetilde{c}_n$ as $\mathcal{P}=\sigma_x$ and $\mathcal{T}=\mathcal{K}$ (with $\mathcal{K}$ denoting complex conjugation), respectively.
 Therefore, the Hamiltonian preserves the PT symmetry as $\mathcal{PT}H(\mathcal{PT} )^{-1}=H$.
 The lattice representation of Eq.~\ref{eq:H_PT} is shown in Fig.~ \ref{figS1:band}(a).
 The parity operator corresponds to the reflection with respect to the horizontal dashed line, which exchanges sublattice sites $A$ and $B$.
 We find that the system is PT-symmetric in the weak non-Hermitian region when both $|\gamma_n|<|m|$ and $|\kappa_n|<|J|$ are satisfied for all $n$ (i.e., $W_\gamma+|\gamma_\text{b}|<|m|$ and $W_\kappa+|\kappa_\text{b} |<|J|$).
 Otherwise, the PT-symmetry is spontaneously broken.
 The spectrum is real in the PT-symmetric region and becomes complex in the PT-symmetry breaking region.
 The typical band structure is shown in Figs.~\ref {figS1:band}(b) and \ref{figS1:band}(c), where the spectrum becomes complex after the PT-symmetry breaking point.
 As $W$ increases, the gap at $E=0$ closes prior to the phase transition to $\nu=0$ ($\nu=1$) for $m^2<|1-\kappa_ \text{b}^2|$ ($m^2>|1-\kappa_\text{b}^2|$), and the PT-symmetry breaking is not associated with the gap closing or topological phase transition.